Skip to main content

 Via API

-# Create a publish-only token
+# Create a write-only token (for publishing)

 curl -X POST https://app.notifer.io/api/topics/my-topic/access-tokens \